JoelSanchez/ventas-bidi-syntax/README.md

             "/products" {"" :admin.products,
                          ["/" :id "/edit"] {"" :admin.products.edit}}}}]
 ```
-As you can see, it nestes the routes by splitting `:handler` by the dots:
+As you can see, it nests the routes by splitting `:handler` by the dots:

 ```clojure
 (s/route-parents :admin.products.edit)